pudly/schmopera-hugo/content/articles/everything-for-dawn-eio-premiers-new-opera-serial-on-wnet-group-s-all-arts-streaming-service.md

 _Everything for Dawn_ is an opera in 10 installments, each running 20 minutes or so, with talk-backs following most.
 Viewers then are obligated to only 30 minutes of viewing at a time.
 Six writers, who ostensibly worked in a dedicated writer's room, contributed the librettos.
 Further testing the spirit of collaboration, each installment, with titles like "Stick With Me, Brother," and "Into a White Box" is by a different composer.

 Like any serial, the plot grows increasingly complex.
 Set in a working-class suburb of Detroit, Dawn is a young woman living with her mother, a post office employee and new age disciple who, after her husband Mac's suicide, rents a room to an art student.
-“Everything for Dawn” is also the name of an unseen

-painting by Mac who discovered the medium, if not his potential,

-during art therapy sessions at a psychiatric hospital.
-Mac, who

-appears as an spectral presence, even when he alive, is sung

-with wrenching melancholy by Aaron Engelbreth.
+"Everything for Dawn" is also the name of an unseen painting by Mac, who discovered the medium, if not his potential, during art therapy sessions at a psychiatric hospital.
+Mac, who appears as an spectral presence, even when he alive, is sung with wrenching melancholy by Aaron Engelbreth.

-In addition to Englebreth, Dawn features a tremendously

-assured group of singers.
-They are cannily cast to look their

-parts but more importantly they embody them with convincing

-musical and theatrical naturalism.
-So in sync are they with

-director Allison Moritz’s character-focused direction and Eric

-Thomas Paton’s probing photography that the production often

-radiates the spontaneity of cinéma vérité.
+In addition to Englebreth, Dawn features a tremendously assured group of singers.
+They are cannily cast to look their parts but more importantly they embody them with convincing musical and theatrical naturalism.
+So in sync are they with director Allison Moritz's character-focused direction and Eric Thomas Paton's probing photography that the production often radiates the spontaneity of _cinéma vérité_.

-As the story unfolds Britt Hewitt (Dawn), Sishel Clavere (Gloria,

-Dawn’s mother) and Eliza Bonet (Carla, the tenant) play off

-each other with a delicate balance of tact, desperation and

-uncertain intention.
-Anya, a Detroit gallerist, sung by Maggie

-Finnegan, disrupts their routine.
-This budding art mogul

-champions Mac’s work as she becomes involved with Carla.

-Finnegan’s Anya is visibly calculating, as every player in the art

-market must be.
-Her commitment to Mac’s work and family

-versus her plan to use both towards making a splash in New

-York remains one of the opera’s more intriguing aspects.

-In a flashback to Mac’s stay in a psychiatric hospital, we meet

-Ed, a fellow patient sung with dark gusto by Joshua Conyers,

-who attempts to befriend Mac during their art therapy sessions.

-Joy, the therapist, sung by Meroe Khalia Adeeb, is a poignant

-and etherial presence countered by the menacing Dr. Slade

-who for better or worse controls their destinies.
-Laura Strickling

-brings a sinister flair to Slade’s clinical facade.
-It’s a brief but

-plum turn for Strickling who can also be heard on Confessions,

-her striking Grammy-nominated recording that we were pleased

-to review two years ago.

-What unites the compositions and sustains our interest is the

-unalloyed freedom of the music.
-Finding its way through arioso,

-atonality, raw rhythm, wisps of bel canto and expressionistic

-passages, these fresh musical ideas from 10 composers are

-distinct but play as one.
-Conductor, David Bloom’s taut five-

-piece ensemble consisting of piano, bass, percussion, viola and

-violin, greets the myriad styles and structures of the

-compositions with polished urgency.
+As the story unfolds Britt Hewitt (Dawn), Sishel Clavere (Gloria, Dawn's mother) and Eliza Bonet (Carla, the tenant) play off each other with a delicate balance of tact, desperation and uncertain intention.
+Anya, a Detroit gallerist, sung by Maggie Finnegan, disrupts their routine.
+This budding art mogul champions Mac's work as she becomes involved with Carla.
+Finnegan's Anya is visibly calculating, as every player in the art market must be.
+Her commitment to Mac's work and family versus her plan to use both towards making a splash in New York remains one of the opera’s more intriguing aspects.
+In a flashback to Mac’s stay in a psychiatric hospital, we meet Ed, a fellow patient sung with dark gusto by Joshua Conyers, who attempts to befriend Mac during their art therapy sessions.
+Joy, the therapist, sung by Meroe Khalia Adeeb, is a poignant and etherial presence countered by the menacing Dr. Slade, who for better or worse controls their destinies.
+Laura Strickling brings a sinister flair to Slade's clinical façade.
+It’s a brief but plum turn for Strickling who can also be heard on _Confessions_, her striking Grammy-nominated recording that we were pleased to review two years ago.

+What unites the compositions and sustains our interest is the unalloyed freedom of the music.
+Finding its way through arioso, atonality, raw rhythm, wisps of bel canto and expressionistic passages, these fresh musical ideas from 10 composers are distinct but play as one.
+Conductor, David Bloom's taut five-piece ensemble consisting of piano, bass, percussion, viola and violin, greets the myriad styles and structures of the compositions with polished urgency.

 Each libretto, however, springs from its own source.
-Spanning

-three time periods, characters are radically altered even if the

-changes are subtle.
+Spanning three time periods, characters are radically altered even if the changes are subtle.
 Though momentary reliance on gender

 stereotypes and a preponderance of art-speak (a vocabulary